 Why the shortfall?

 The answer has to do with a mix of domestic and global politics.
 On the home front, conservatives ran hard interference, using the unjustified and even preposterous suggestion that Democrats were soft on defence to score points and block policy.
-For years, Republicans have been motivated by suspicion of international agreements as well as bloody-mindedness towards Democratic Party administrations.
+For years, Republicans have been motivated by suspicion of agreements as well as bloody-mindedness towards Democratic Party administrations.
 That’s part of the reason why Congress still stubbornly refuses to ratify the 1996 nuclear test ban treaty signed by Bill Clinton when he was president.
 It also accounts for the often ill-founded – and sometimes hysterical – opposition to the Iran nuclear deal, a deal that most arms control experts strongly support.